 Recoverit extracts your damaged hard drive data through the advanced scanning and searching algorithm.
 Besides, it shows the extracted data in order.
 You can pinpoint your data by different filtering options, for example, File Path, File Type, Modified Date, search box, and many more.

-With Recoverit Data Recovery, you can get data from dead hard drive with 96% recovery rate and without much effort.
+With Recoverit Data Recovery, you can get data from dead hard drives with a 96% recovery rate and without much effort.
 This dead hard drive recovery software comes with both Windows and Mac versions.
-Here, take Windows version as an instance.
+Here, take the Windows version as an instance.
 For Mac users, please turn to this guide: How to Recover Files from Dead Mac Hard Drive.

-Now, download and install Recoverit for Windows, launch it and take four simple steps to retrieve your data from dead hard drive.
+Now, download and install Recoverit for Windows, launch it, and take four simple steps to retrieve your data from the dead hard drive.

-A quick scan on the dead hard drive will be made automatically and immediately to find your data.
-After a few seconds, it will show you the scan result.
+A quick but all-around scan on the dead hard drive will be made automatically and immediately to find your data.
+After a few minutes, it will show you the scan result.

 You can preview the recoverable data and choose the desired files.
 Finally, you just need to click the "Recover" button.
 It will get your data back from your dead hard drive.

-Mechanical damage – If your hard drive’s head crashes, it will no longer read, write or store data properly.
+If your hard drive’s head crashes, it will no longer read, write, or store data properly.
 You can tell that your disk has a mechanical fault by listening to the noises it makes when running.
 If you hear grinding, clicking or scraping noises, that’s a sign that the read-write head is scratched and damaged.

 A dead hard drive can be worrying, as some of the lost data may be extremely important.
 However, you should not worry unless the lost files were corrupt.
 You can recover data from the dead hard drive in full.
 These files can be retrieved in full.
 But if you are currently not facing a dead hard disk drive, back up your data to be on the safer place.
 The easiest way to recover your data from a dead disk is via a bootable CD/DVD of Recoverit data recovery software.